USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 [Return to Top](#TOC_A)

 -   `NEW_START [default: TRUE]`<a id=NEW_START></a>
     Value should be true for new simulations starting from an initial condition file.
-For a model restart, set to FALSE.
+To restart from a previous days simulation output, set to FALSE.
 For all standard runscripts, this variable is autmatically set to FALSE after looping to the second day of the simulation.
 -   `START_DATE`<a id=START_DATE></a>
     Simulation start date in Gregorian format (YYYY-MM-DD)
 -   `END_DATE`<a id=END_DATE></a>